SCHOOL OF THE ARTS PROCEDURES

-The purpose of this dress code is to strike a balance between a student's right to free expression and the educational mission of SOTA.
-Students and their parents or guardians have the primary responsibility for acceptable dress and appearance.
-Clothes, accessories, or appearance that runs contrary to our educational mission, cause a disruption of the educational process, or infringe upon the rights or safety of others, can be regulated.
-Adults are also subject to the dress code.
+The purpose of this Dress Code is to strike a balance between a student's right to free expression and the educational mission of SOTA.
+Students and their parents/guardians have the primary responsibility for acceptable dress and appearance.
+Clothes, accessories, or appearance which runs contrary to our educational mission, cause a disruption of the educational process, or infringe upon the rights or safety of others, can be regulated.
+Adults are also subject to the Dress Code.

-A. Clothing, jewelry, clothing attachments, or accessories including chains and spikes that may pose a threat or physical harm are not permitted
+- Clothing, jewelry, clothing attachments, or accessories including chains and spikes that may pose a threat or physical harm are not permitted.

-4. Footwear – is required at all times and must possess solid soles and be safe and appropriate for indoor or outdoor activity.
+- Footwear is required at all times and must possess solid soles, and be safe and appropriate for indoor or outdoor activity.

-Violations of the dress code should be considered opportunities for “teachable moments” to discuss issues around dress and appearance, such as culture, religious identity, gender, and gender identity, dignity, and respect.
-Scholars who violate the dress code will be required to modify their appearance by covering or removing the offending item, and if necessary and/or practicable, replacing it with an acceptable item.
+Violations of the dress code should be considered opportunities for “teachable moments” to discuss issues around dress, and appearance such as: culture, religious identity, gender, and gender identity, dignity, and respect.
+Students who violate the dress code will be required to modify their appearance by covering or removing the offending item, and if necessary and/or practicable, replacing it with an acceptable item.